scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Build your Bot

 * In the main menu, select **Build** > **Make Project**.
-You�ll soon use this a lot.
+You'll soon use this a lot.
   Make a mental note of the keyboard shortcut...
 * This should compile the Scala code in your `Bot.scala` file into the `.jar` artifact file we configured earlier.
-* If you configured your artifact�s destination path to be your personal directory below the shared plug-in directory on the game server, the `.jar` file will be copied into that directory and the next time the server starts a game round and re-scans the plug-in directories, your plug-in will be picked up and your bot should appear in the game arena, saying �Hello World�.
+* If you configured your artifact's destination path to be your personal directory below the shared plug-in directory on the game server, the `.jar` file will be copied into that directory and the next time the server starts a game round and re-scans the plug-in directories, your plug-in will be picked up and your bot should appear in the game arena, saying 'Hello World'.
 * Now read the **Game Rules**, the **Protocol** and then get started with the **Tutorial**!
 Have fun!